 As we discussed, if the question of relocation is not controlled by a previous agreement or court order and if the parents cannot negotiate a new solution to the current issues posed by the proposed relocation with the child, the matter will end up in court.

-When an Alberta judge considers a mobility application that proposes the relocation of a child’s residence away from the community of the other parent, the judge is guided by the important Supreme Court of Canada case of Gordon v.
+When an Alberta judge considers mobility applications that proposes the relocation of a child’s residence away from the community of the other parent, the judge is guided by the important Supreme Court of Canada case of Gordon v.
 Goertz.
 In that case, the court affirmed the judge’s decision to allow a mother to relocate to Australia because it found the child’s best interest was best served by upholding the mother’s custody.
 However, the court held that the judge was wrong to limit the father’s access to the child to visits only within Australia and ordered that he be allowed to exercise his access to the child also within Canada, the place where extended family also lived.

 The Supreme Court made several holdings controlling how Canadian courts are to assess relocation cases: